 - Avoid drinking and smoking habits as this will make the cystic acne worse and reduces the chance of curing acne.

-- Hirsutism management: Management of hirsutism in PCOS involves the usage of medications which fall into following three categories:
+- Hirsutism management: Management of hirsutism in PCOS involves the use of medications which fall into the following three categories:

-- Androgen suppressing drugs: These drugs act on the body to handle the amount of androgens which the body produces.
-Some of those drugs include glucocorticoids, birth control pills, insulin sensitizing agents such as metformin & thiazolidinediones, and GnRH agonists.
+- Androgen suppressing drugs: These drugs act on the body to handle the number of androgens which the body produces.
+Some of those drugs include glucocorticoids, birth control pills, insulin-sensitizing agents such as metformin & thiazolidinediones, and GnRH agonists.

 - Eflornithine hydrochloride, an inhibitor of the enzyme ornithine decarboxylase in human skin, has been approved for topical use in treating facial hirsutism.

 - Alopecia management: Hair loss in PCOS can be prevented by one over-the-counter medication known as minoxidil.
 It helps in the re-growth of lost hairs.
-Other treatment strategies include the normalization of testosterones levels in the body.
-Testosterones imbalance the hair follicles to grow well.
-Testosterone targeting drugs along with minoxidil can slow down the hair loss and promote the hair growth.
+Other treatment strategies include the normalization of testosterone levels in the body.
+Testosterone imbalance the hair follicles to grow well.
+Testosterone targeting drugs along with minoxidil can slow down the hair loss and promote hair growth.

 MANAGEMENT OF SKIN PROBLEMS WITH FENUGREEK

-As in the mechanism of PCOS-induced skin problems, insulin secreted by pancreas is not efficiently utilized by the tissues which leads to obesity and production of excess testosterone (androgen).
+As in the mechanism of PCOS-induced skin problems, insulin secreted by the pancreas is not efficiently utilized by the tissues which leads to obesity and the production of excess testosterone (androgen).

 Consuming fenugreek leaves or seeds helps in maintaining normal insulin levels as reported by scientific studies.
 Fenugreek improves glucose tolerance in the body, which helps in weight loss.
 This weight loss helps to maintain hormone levels to control skin problems such as acne and hair problems such as hirsutism.